bhauman/rebel-readline/rebel-readline/doc/intro.md

 The idea here is to provide the opportunity to experience inline-eval at the first REPL a newcomer tries.
-The idea here is to provide a tool that newcomers that is sharp enough to elegantly solve [4Clojure](http://www.4clojure.com/) problems and participate in [Advent Of Code](http://adventofcode.com/) without having to make a steep investment in a foreign toolchain.
+The idea here is to provide a tool that is sharp enough for newcomers to elegantly solve [4Clojure](http://www.4clojure.com/) problems and participate in [Advent Of Code](http://adventofcode.com/) without having to make a steep investment in an unfamiliar toolchain.

 As a bonus, when we provide this experience at the very first REPL newcomers will have a base of experience from which they can now draw